StyrbjornKall/TRIDENT_application/README.md

 See also: [TRIDENT](https://github.com/StyrbjornKall/TRIDENT)

 ## How to Use
+Please refer to our hosted web application: [TRIDENT - predicting chemical ecotoxicity using AI](https://trident.serve.scilifelab.se/).

-If you wish to run this streamlit application locally, either clone this repo or fetch the Docker image available in Docker hub  To replicate the study, refer to the documentation under the `development` section.
+If you do wish to run this streamlit application locally, either clone this repo or fetch the Docker image available in Docker hub  To replicate the study, refer to the documentation under the `development` section.

 Clone this repository:
 ```bash